ualberta-mueller-group/MCGS/README.md

 ./MCGS --help
 ```

 The `input` directory of MCGS includes other sample input files.
-For example, the `input/hard` directory contains tests that run more slowly in the current MCGS version than the ones in `input/autotests`.
+For example, the `input/main_tests` directory contains a larger set of tests than `input/autotests`.

 ## Source Code and Extending MCGS
 The following sections are for programmers who wish to add functionality to MCGS.
 MCGS has a modular design, allowing users to implement new games, and define a text input format for them.
 The following sections first describe key internal data types, and then describe the steps for adding a new game.
 The reader is assumed to be familiar with C++, the programming language MCGS is written in.